Papishushi/fpprocess/README.md

 # fpprocess
- # fpprocess  Terminal tool targeted for Windows, it's purpose is finding the full list of parent processes based on supplied PIDs by stdin.
+Terminal tool targeted for Windows, it's purpose is finding the full list of parent processes based on supplied PIDs by stdin.